cludden/protoc-gen-go-temporal/README.md

 ```

 ### ID Expressions
-**Workflows** and **Updates** can specify a default workflow ID as a [Bloblang](https://www.benthos.dev/docs/guides/bloblang/about) ID expression.
+**Workflows** and **Updates** can specify a default workflow/update ID as a [Bloblang](https://www.benthos.dev/docs/guides/bloblang/about) ID expression.
 The expression is evaluated against a JSON-like input structure, allowing it to leverage fields from the input parameter, as well as Bloblang's native [functions](https://www.benthos.dev/docs/guides/bloblang/functions) and [methods](https://www.benthos.dev/docs/guides/bloblang/methods).

 **Example**